cal-itp/benefits/docs/guides/manual-testing/getting-started.md

 # Getting started with manual testing

+Manual testing is an important part of the feature release and refactoring processes.
+This testing can take on different forms and is performed in different environments for given scenarios (see [When to test](#when-to-test) below).

-In order to test a complete enrollment flow in the app, you will need to use appropriate test credentials for the flow and associated identity provider(s) (IdPs).
+In order to test a complete enrollment flow in the app in any environment but `production`, you will need to use appropriate test credentials for the flow and associated identity provider(s) (IdPs).

-The [Benefits Test Data document](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit?tab=t.0) has more information.
+The [Benefits Test Data document](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit?tab=t.0) has more information about the supported systems and test credentials for each.

 ## Login.gov

 See the tutorial on [Using the Login.gov sandbox](../../tutorials/logingov-sandbox.md) to learn how to setup a Login.gov sandbox account for testing.
 Note you can create _multiple_ Login.gov sandbox accounts for testing different scenarios (Older Adult and U.S. Veteran for example).

 ## Agency cards

-To test the agency card enrollment pathways, use test credentials specific to the Transit Agency:
+To test the agency card enrollment pathways, we primarily use sample credentials specific to the Transit Agency:

 - [Agency Cards (CST)](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit?tab=t.0#heading=h.jxhxmhjl8rik)
 - [Courtesy Cards (MST)](https://docs.google.com/document/d/1bFynuiLy9POXYEYnLVEQJpAm1TVqlappN9lU9ev3Bvg/edit#heading=h.l2jcqsl4s6rh)